skienzmatishun/rippreport/content/p/kristy-haygood-is-not-qualified-2/index.md

 summary: Judicial candidate Kristi Hagood used her power as prosecutor to cover up hidden autopsy reports and keep an innocent man locked away.
 Court filings confirm she filed misleading legal arguments to protect corrupt judges from facing accountability for a rigged trial.
-Break through their iron bars of secrecy to discover how the state deliberately locked away the truth.
+We break through their iron bars of secrecy to discover how the state deliberately locked away the truth.
 categories:
 - elections